 However, in this instance, the Cava Corgi is perfect for a first-time owner thanks to its intelligence and laid-back nature.

-There will clearly be other facts and points that emerge throughout the rest of our complete guide to the Cava Corgi.
+There will be other facts and points that emerge throughout the rest of our complete guide to the Cava Corgi.

 Physical Traits of the Cava Corgi

-As with any hybrid breed, there is no certainty as to which one of the two parent breeds are going to end up being the most dominant when it comes to the physical traits.
+As with any hybrid breed, there is no certainty as to which one of the two parent breeds are going to end up being the most dominant when it comes to physical traits.

 However, generally speaking, this will be a relatively small dog and there is a tendency for them to have the short legs of the Corgi and the body resembling more of the Cavalier.